 OFCCP Audit Assistance.
-FordHarrison attorneys have extensive experience representing covered contractors and subcontractors in OFCCP Focused Reviews, Compliance Reviews, and Corporate Management Reviews.
+FordHarrison attorneys have extensive experience representing covered contractors and subcontractors in OFCCP Reviews throughout the country.
 Such representation includes assisting with the final preparation and review of AAPs; reviewing and analyzing supporting documentation (including adverse impact analysis with respect to personnel activities and compensation analysis); providing advice and counsel regarding strategy; conducting management training seminars in preparation for the onsite portion of an OFCCP audit; and negotiating with the OFCCP to resolve any outstanding issues that may arise during an audit.

 Compensation Analysis.
 FordHarrison has expertise and software to conduct compensation analyses for covered contractors and subcontractors.
-In this regard, our attorneys have worked extensively with the statistical models used by the OFCCP when it reviews compensation data.
-FordHarrison attorneys have also worked in concert with the nation's leading statisticians to challenge OFCCP findings of compensation discrimination through the utilization of sophisticated statistical analyses, such as multiple regression analysis and cohort analysis.
+In this regard, our attorneys have worked extensively with the statistical models used by the OFCCP.
+FordHarrison attorneys have also worked in concert with the nation's leading statisticians to challenge OFCCP findings of compensation discrimination through the utilization of sophisticated statistical analysis.

 Employment Testing.
-Increasingly, the OFCCP and EEOC are challenging companies' use of selection devices especially those devices which create adverse impact against protected class members.
-Companies need to navigate this area carefully and ensure that any tests or selection devices utilized are closely tailored to meet the company's objective and, when appropriate, have defensible validation studies prepared.
+Increasingly, the OFCCP and EEOC are challenging companies' use of selection devices especially those devices that may have an adverse impact on protected class members.
+Companies need to navigate this area carefully and ensure that any tests or selection devices utilized are closely tailored to meet the company's objectives and, when appropriate, have defensible validation studies prepared.
 FordHarrison attorneys can assist companies with the selection and implementation of employment tests.

 Internal Monitoring and Reporting.
-Our attorneys have conducted a broad range of statistical analyses related to internal monitoring and reporting, including adverse impact analyses, JAAR analyses, and compensation analyses to assist clients in the identification of potential problem areas.
-In addition, the affirmative action team has experience with a variety of software products and can assist companies with the selection and implementation of such software.
+Our attorneys have conducted a broad range of statistical analyses related to internal monitoring and reporting to assist clients in the identification of potential problem areas.
+In addition, the attorneys have experience with a variety of software products and can assist companies with the selection and implementation of such software.

 Jurisdiction.
 Administrative agencies, including the OFCCP, frequently attempt to assert broad jurisdiction that may not be supported by applicable law.
 FordHarrison attorneys have extensive experience counseling and advocating for clients regarding the application of applicable affirmative action laws including single entity issues and identifying "covered" subcontractors.

 Training.
-FordHarrison regularly provides affirmative action training concerning both plan development, applicant tracking and audit preparation.
-Specifically, we maintain extensive training materials that can be utilized to train in-house human resources staff and other professionals on preparing AAPs and adhering to the complex applicant tracking requirements.
+FordHarrison regularly provides training on a wide array of topics, including plan development, applicant tracking and audit preparation.
 We also offer management training in preparation for the onsite portion of a Compliance Review or Corporate Management Review.
 Each training program is tailored to the client's individual needs and is designed to communicate most effectively with the intended audience.
 At the same time, our experience and library of previously prepared materials enable us to provide training in a cost-effective manner.

 Mock Audits.
 FordHarrison attorneys and professionals have experience in conducting comprehensive mock audits for corporations either in anticipation of Compliance Reviews or Corporate Management Reviews, or in an effort to proactively ascertain their compliance with applicable civil rights laws (including, but not limited to, federal affirmative action laws).
 Mock audits also are a useful diagnostic tool to assess employee perceptions regarding corporate communication and commitment to corporate diversity.

 Construction and Service Contracts.
 Construction and service contractors and subcontractors who contract with governmental entities are typically subject to laws and regulations that, among other things, establish prevailing wages and fringe benefits for designated classes of employees working on these contracts.
 Federal contractors and subcontractors must also observe minimum occupational safety and health standards and must maintain certain records unless a specific exemption applies.
 Other affirmative labor and employment obligations are often overlooked by the unwary.
-The Davis-Bacon Act, the McNamara-O'Hara Service Contracts Act, the Copeland Anti-Kickback Act and the recently issued executive orders relating to project labor agreements, prohibitions against use of federal monies to resist unionization and a successor's obligation to hire employees of a predecessor service contractor are just a few of the federal laws and executive orders that may apply to federal contractors.
+The Davis-Bacon Act, the McNamara-O'Hara Service Contracts Act, the Copeland Anti-Kickback Act, as well as a successor's obligation to hire employees of a predecessor service contractor are just a few of the federal laws and executive orders that may apply to federal contractors.
 State and local governments often impose similar or more onerous labor obligations.
 We advise our clients regarding all aspects of these labor and employment obligations including: assisting in identifying the scope of these obligations and evaluating the impact on any bid proposal and/or contract; assisting in developing internal procedures to reduce the risk of non-compliance; reviewing responses to enforcement agencies; and defending clients, if necessary, in enforcement proceedings before administrative agencies or courts.

-For additional information regarding the services available through our Government Contracts Practice Group, please contact the FordHarrison attorney with whom you typically work or any of the attorneys shown under the "Related Attorneys" tab on the left of this screen.
+For additional information regarding the services available through our AA/OFCCP/Diversity Practice Group, please contact the FordHarrison attorney with whom you typically work or any of the attorneys shown under the "Related Attorneys" tab on the left of this screen.

 To learn more about the services we provide to government contractors, please click here.